 Section 4.05 Approval of Expenditures.
 Expenditures of the IAI shall normally be approved by the Board of Directors in the form of an annual budget at the annual meeting of the Board of Directors.
 It shall be the duty of the Chief Operations Officer in consultation with the First Vice President to prepare the annual budget proposal prior to the annual meeting of the Board of Directors.

-Section 4.06 Finance Review and Audit Committee.
-The Chairperson of the Board of Director’s shall appoint three (3) Board of Director members within thirty (30) days after taking office for the purpose of reviewing monthly financial statements, to include the monthly bank reconciliation statements.
-The committee shall be appointed from conference to conference.

-Section 4.07 Approval of Substitute Annual Membership Meeting.
-As referred to in Article III, Sections 3.04 and 3.05 of these Bylaws, when necessary, the Board of Directors is authorized to designate a Substitute Annual Membership Meeting in conformance with the provisions of Article III, Sections 3.06 and 3.07 of these Bylaws and the Operations Manual.
+Section 4.06 Approval of Substitute Annual Membership Meeting.
+When necessary, the Board of Directors is authorized to designate a Substitute Annual Membership Meeting in conformance with the Operations Manual.

-Section 4.08 Awards.
+Section 4.07 Awards.
 The Board of Directors shall review all nominations for awards as provided for in the Operations Manual.